Snowflake-Labs/terraform-provider-snowflake/docs/resources/view.md

 ~> **Note about copy_grants** Fields like `is_recursive`, `is_temporary`, `copy_grants` and `statement` can not be ALTERed on Snowflake side (check [docs](https://docs.snowflake.com/en/sql-reference/sql/alter-view)), and a change on these fields means recreation of the resource.
 ForceNew can not be used because it does not preserve grants from `copy_grants`.
 Beware that even though a change is marked as update, the resource is recreated.

-~> **Required warehouse** For this resource, the provider uses [policy references](https://docs.snowflake.com/en/sql-reference/functions/policy_references) which requires a warehouse in the connection.
-Please, make sure you have either set a DEFAULT_WAREHOUSE for the user, or specified a warehouse in the provider configuration.
+~> **Required warehouse** For this resource, the provider uses [policy references](https://docs.snowflake.com/en/sql-reference/functions/policy_references) and [data metric function references](https://docs.snowflake.com/en/sql-reference/functions/data_metric_function_references) which requires a warehouse in the connection.
+Please, make sure you have either set a `DEFAULT_WAREHOUSE` for the user, or specified a warehouse in the provider configuration.

 # snowflake_view (Resource)